dem2023/mycloud_project/README.md

 # mycloud_project
-This is for tutorial purpose
+This is for tutorial purpose and testing.